opportunities

 -

-MATTATUCK MUSEUM SEEKING ADMINISTRATIVE COORDINATOR
+MATTATUCK MUSEUM SEEKING CORPORATE FOUNDATIONS RELATIONS

 The Mattatuck Museum is a vibrant institution dedicated to engaging its community by interpreting the history of the greater Waterbury region and showcasing American art from the colonial period to the present.